 - Make a batch of Thanksgiving snack mix—Your family and your guests will need a Thanksgiving snack to hold them until the Thanksgiving meal is ready.
 This project is ideal to delegate to your tween, and he will be able to taste test his efforts right away.
 There's really no limit on what to add but check with your guests to see if anyone has a peanut allergy or a tree nut allergy ahead of time.
 In addition to nuts, add dried fruits, seeds such as sunflower seeds, flax seeds, chia seeds, pumpkin seeds, or anything else which comes to mind.
 Any leftovers can be stored in an air-tight container to send off to school with your tween.

-No plans for the Thanksgiving holiday?
+- Volunteer with your tween—No plans for the Thanksgiving holiday?
 You and your tween could volunteer together.
-Volunteering is a great way to share your values with your child, and to show her that sometimes the best way to celebrate a holiday is to make it special for someone else.
+Volunteering is a great way to share your values with your child and to show her that sometimes the best way to celebrate a holiday is to make it special for someone else.
 Ask your local churches or food bank if they have a need for volunteers on Thanksgiving day.
 You could also volunteer to visit an elderly neighbor who might be alone over the holiday weekend or consider inviting a college student who might have nowhere to go for the holiday.

 - Enjoy your own family holiday traditions—Many families have holiday traditions they look forward to year after year.
 But you probably didn't know just how much those traditions mean to your tweens.
 If you don't have any regular Thanksgiving day traditions, this might be the perfect year to begin.

 - Make a turkey craft.
 Thanksgiving activities are all about having fun with the harvest bounty.
 Turkeys are the mascot for the Thanksgiving feast, and they make for some really cute crafts.
 These can be used as place card settings or decorations for the Thanksgiving table.

 Gratitude Journals: A Fun and Lasting Gift for Your Tween at Thanksgiving